 Never the less, cash back rewards are almost like free money for the responsible consumers.
 Here are a few cards that are worth having:

 I normally don’t endorse retailer branded credit cards but the TrueEarnings® card from Costco really stands out as one of the better cash back credit cards out there.
 With 3% back at U.S. stand-alone gas stations, including at Costco (up to $4,000 a year, 1% thereafter), 2% on restaurant and travel purchases as well as 1% back on everything else, your rewards can add up quickly.
 Also, make sure you are comfortable with paying for a Costco membership, because this card’s annual fee covers the membership.
-In addition, you get 0% APR on your purchases for the first 6 months.

 The Blue Cash Everyday card is great if you do a bunch of grocery shopping because it gives 3% back on stand-alone supermarket purchases, 2% back on gas stations and select major department stores, and 1% on everything else.
 On top of that, you can get a $50 bonus if you spend $1,000 within the first 3 months.
 You also get an Amazon Prime member for the first year with the credit card and 0% APR the first 15 months of your purchases.
 Best of all, there is no annual fees with this card.